History of early modern period domes: Developments

 The construction of domes in the sixteenth and seventeenth centuries relied primarily on empirical techniques and oral traditions rather than the architectural treatises of the times, which avoided practical details.
 This was adequate for domes up to medium size, with diameters in the range of 12 to 20 meters.
 Materials were considered homogeneous and rigid, with compression taken into account and elasticity ignored.
 The weight of materials and the size of the dome were the key references.
 Lateral tensions in a dome were counteracted with horizontal rings of iron, stone, or wood incorporated into the structure.
 Other techniques used to reduce lateral thrust were to add a buttress at the base, a counterweight above the abutment, or to give the vault a steeper profile.
 Architects followed authoritative opinions, especially those of ancient authors, and the evidence from ancient and contemporary buildings.
 The structural behavior of previous domed buildings acted as full-scale models to inform new ones and small scale models of new projects were also relied upon.

+Dome design prior to the seventeenth century relied upon geometrical and proportional construction rules established by the experiences of prior centuries.
+Principles based on material strengths, the theory of elasticity, and limit analysis had not yet been formulated.
 Traditional geometric rules of proportion for domes were applied by master builders regardless of size, but helped new domes be built in forms known to be safe.
+Sizing of domes was determined geometrically through ratios of the diameter to other aspects, such as thickness, lantern size, and drum size, until it was replaced by analytical calculations at the end of the seventeenth century.

 Onion-shaped domes appeared widely on royal residences in the middle of the sixteenth century.
 In addition to those on the eastern part of Prague Castle, royal residences in Madrid, London, Vienna, and Kraków had them, always as part of Italian classical forms.

 The first rotating observatory dome was built in the sixteenth century, in Kassel.

-The publication of Sebastiano Serlio's treatise, one of the most popular architectural treatises ever published, was responsible for the spread of the oval in late Renaissance and Baroque architecture.
-Book I (1545), on geometry, included techniques to create ovals, and Book V (1547), on architecture, included a design for an oval church.
-Churches with oval plans begin to be built in the middle of the sixteenth century.
-Churches with oval domes allowed for a synthesis of the two fundamental church types, longitudinal and central plan, and would become characteristic of Baroque architecture and the Counter-Reformation.